shaswatHota/Manim-VidGen-BackEnd/README.md

 3. **Access API Keys**: Click "Get API key" in Google AI Studio

 4. **Create New Project**:
-   - You can either create a new Google Cloud project or use an existing one
+   - You can either create a new Google Cloud project or a firebase project or use an existing one
    - Choose "Create API key in new project" for simplicity

 5. **Generate API Key**: